What is cost-sharing?

 Is there a cap on the total amount of cost-sharing I'm required to pay?

-The ACA’s limits on out-of-pocket costs only applies to in-network services that fall within the umbrella of essential health benefits.
+The ACA’s limits on out-of-pocket costs only apply to in-network services that fall within the umbrella of essential health benefits.
 And it does not apply to grandmothered or grandfathered plans, or to plans that aren’t regulated by the ACA at all, such as short-term health insurance.

 Original Medicare does not have a cap on cost-sharing amounts, although most enrollees have supplemental coverage (from an employer, Medicaid, or a Medigap plan) that covers some or all of their cost-sharing expenses.
-Medicare Advantage plans cannot require members to pay cost-sharing in excess of $8,300 in 2023, although many plans have cost-sharing limits below this (note that the out-of-pocket limits for Medicare Advantage plans do not include the cost of prescription drugs, which are covered separately and have separate, unlimited cost-sharing).

 Where can I find information on what cost-sharing my plan requires?